Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/09-TDD/README.md

 ## Additional Resources

+* [Step by Step Setup](in-class-tdd/README.md) - Quick documentation on how to get started with TDD and BDD in Node.
-[Chai.js Cheatsheet](https://devhints.io/chai) - Awesome cheat sheet for implementing TDD and BDD!
+* [Chai.js Cheatsheet](https://devhints.io/chai) - Awesome cheat sheet for implementing TDD and BDD!